Gradient estimates via Riesz potentials and fractional maximal operators for quasilinear elliptic equations with applications: Notations and Preliminaries

 \subsection{Fractional Maximal functions}

-We now recall the definition of fractional maximal function that regarding to~\cite{K1997, KS2003}.
+We now recall the definition of fractional maximal function that regarding to \cite{K1997, KS2003}.
 Let $0 \le \alpha \le n$, the fractional maximal function $\mathbf{M}_\alpha$ of a locally integrable function $h \in L^1_{\mathrm{loc}}(\mathbb{R}^n;\mathbb{R})$ is defined by:

 It is worth to remark that for the case $\alpha=0$, the fractional maximal function $\mathbf{M}_\alpha$ becomes the Hardy-Littlewood maximal function $\mathbf{M}$.
-The standard and classical properties of the maximal function $\mathbf{M}$ can be found in many places, see for instance~\cite{Gra97,55Gra}, and later also in~\cite{55QH10}.
-Here we recall some well-known properties of maximal and fractional maximal operators, that will be shown in some following lemmas. \begin{lemma}[The principal result about maximal function, see \cite{55Gra}] The maximal function $\mathbf{M}$ is bounded from $L^q(\mathbb{R}^n)$ to $L^{q,\infty}(\mathbb{R}^n)$, for $q \ge 1$, i.e., there exists a positive constant $C$ such that
+The standard and classical properties of the maximal function $\mathbf{M}$ can be found in many places, see for instance \cite{Gra97,55Gra}.
+Here we recall some well-known properties of maximal and fractional maximal operators, that will be shown in some following lemmas.
+The reader is referred to \cite{55Gra} for details. \begin{lemma} The maximal function $\mathbf{M}$ is bounded from $L^q(\mathbb{R}^n)$ to $L^{q,\infty}(\mathbb{R}^n)$, for $q \ge 1$, i.e., there exists a positive constant $C$ such that